odedstein/geometry-processing-research-in-python/README.md

 [Nick Sharp](https://nmwsharp.com), the creator of Polyscope, for his useful software and extremely friendly support.

-Thanks to Daniella Levy for debugging the exercises.
+Thanks to Daniella Levy and Zoë Marschner for debugging the exercises.

 ## License